neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/1-ico/1-processing/chapter.md

 ## Instructions

-  1. Add a check that returns `false` if `references.length === 0` to the `mintTokens` method.
+  1. Add a check that throws an error if `references.length === 0` to the `mintTokens` method.
 We always want a sender for minting tokens, so we expect at least one input.
   2. Add a similar check as the example for verifying that the assets sent to the contract are always `Hash256.NEO`.

 ## Test